 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The Supervisors are elected on an at large basis by the landowners of the District.
-The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2019, all of the Board of Supervisors are affiliated with VK Summerwoods Investors LLC ("Developer").
+The Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
+At September 30, 2020, all of the Board of Supervisors are affiliated with VK Summerwoods Investors LLC ("Developer").

-The Board has the responsibility for:
+The Board has the responsibility for, among other things: